hyperledger/identus-cloud-agent/docs/docusaurus/connections/connection.md

 ## Command line example

-The following example demonstrates on how you could use two PRISM Agents API to set up connection between them.
+The following example demonstrates how you could use two PRISM Agent APIs to set up a connection between them.

 ### **Inviter** creates an invitation